 Although there is no government wide subaward document, some Federal agencies may require pass-through entities to use a particular format or to include specific information.
-For most programs, however, the award document format and content is left to the pass-through entity's discretion; i.e. Laramie County.
-Following are the key elements of the document:
+For most programs, however, the award document format and content are left to the pass-through entity's discretion, i.e. Laramie County.
+The following are the key elements of the document:

-- Reference to the subrecipients application - Reference to the subrecipients approved budget - Terms and Conditions - Public policy requirements Government wide requirements, applicable to grants that implement fundamental public policies.
+- Reference to the subrecipients' application. - Reference to the subrecipients approved budget. - Terms and Conditions. - Public policy requirements Government wide requirements, applicable to grants that implement fundamental public policies.
 Public policy requirements are generally imposed through statutes and implementing regulations.
 Applicants are often required to provide assurances and certifications that they will comply with public policy requirements.
-These requirements flow through to subrecipients. - Administrative Regulations Federal agencies have issued administrative regulations, which apply to all of their discretionary grant programs.
-Most of these regulations implement the administrative directives (or common rules).
-Administrative regulations are published in the Code of Federal Regulations and have the force and effect of law. - Audit Requirements Under OMB Circular 2 CFR 200.512 (b) the county has an affirmative obligation to notify subrecipients of the following information: - o CFDA program title and number; - o FAIN Number; - o Award name and number; - o Award year; - o The name of the Federal awarding agency; - Any program requirements imposed on the subrecipient by federal laws, regulations and provisions of contracts or grant agreements; and - o Any supplemental requirements imposed by the pass-through entity. - Risk Assessment-The pass through entity must perform a risk assessment of each subrecipient for noncompliance with federal statutes, regulations, and terms and conditions of the subaward.
-This is done to determine the appropriate level of monitoring needed. - o Program requirements are taken into consideration when determining the attributes to use in evaluating the overall risk. - There are a number of different attributes to consider when assessing risk.
-The final score will clearly identify the risk level (e.g., high, medium or low). - The risk assessment will be conducted for all sub recipients of Laramie County, by the grants manager.
+These requirements flow through to subrecipients.

+- Administrative Regulations Federal agencies have issued administrative regulations, which apply to all their discretionary grant programs.
+Most of these regulations implement administrative directives (or common rules).
+Administrative regulations are published in the Code of Federal Regulations and have the force and effect of law. - Audit Requirements Under OMB Circular 2 CFR 200.512 (b) the county has an affirmative obligation to notify subrecipients of the following information: - ALN program title and number - FAIN Number - Award name and number - o Award year - The name of the Federal awarding agency - Any program requirements imposed on the subrecipient by federal laws, regulations and provisions of contracts or grant agreements. - Any supplemental requirements imposed by the pass-through entity. - Sam.gov and UEI number-Sub recipients of Laramie County will be required to be registered and active in Sam.gov and hold a Unique Entity Identifier (UEI number).
+The recipient's registration must always be current and active until the recipient submits all final reports required under a federal award or sub award. - Risk Assessment-The pass-through entity must perform a risk assessment of each subrecipient for noncompliance with federal statutes, regulations, and terms and conditions of the subaward.
+This is done to determine the appropriate level of monitoring needed. - Program requirements are taken into consideration when determining the attributes to use in evaluating the overall risk. - There are a few different attributes to consider when assessing risk.
+The final score will clearly identify the risk level (e.g., high, medium or low). - The grants manager will conduct the risk assessment for all sub recipients of Laramie County. - Subaward Certification- "I certify to the best of my knowledge and belief that the information provided herein is true, complete, and accurate.
+I am aware that the provision of false, fictitious, or fraudulent information, or the omission of any material fact, may subject me to criminal, civil, or administrative consequences including, but not limited to violations of U.S. Code Title 18, Sections 2, 1001, 1343 and Title 31, Sections 3729-3730 and 3801-3812."